🎯 Black-Box Uncertainty Quantification#

 [8]:

 To evaluate hallucination detection performance, we ‘grade’ the responses against an answer key.
-Note the math_postprocessor is specific to our use case (math questions).
-If you are using your own prompts/questions, update the grading method accordingly.
+Here, we use UQLM’s out-of-the-box LLM Grader, which can be used with LangChain Chat Model, but you may replace this with a grading method of your choice.
+Some notable alternatives are Vectara HHEM and AlignScore.
+If you are using your own prompts/questions, be sure to update the grading method accordingly.

 [9]: